BYUCS235/postfixeval/README.md

 # postfixeval
 In this learning activity, we will look at the code from chapter 5 of the book and see how we can use it to solve the postfixEvaluate() function in the lab.
 If you didnt finish the [expressions learning activity](https://github.com/BYUCS235/expressions), download the code or create a new workspace from this git repo.

+The algorithm we are given in the book is:
+1. Empty the operand stack.
+2. while there are more tokens
+3. Get the next token.
+4. if the first character of the token is a digit
+5. Push the integer onto the stack.
+6. else if the token is an operator
+7. Pop the right operand off the stack.
+8. Pop the left operand off the stack.
+9. Evaluate the operation.
+10. Push the result onto the stack.
+11. Pop the stack and return the result.

 Now download the code samples from [chapter 5 of the book](http://bcs.wiley.com/he-bcs/Books?action=chapter&bcsId=2949&itemId=0471467553&chapterId=21529) and look at the file "Postfix_Evaluator.cpp".
 There are two functions in this file, eval() and eval_op().
 These functions will combine to implement the postfixEvaluate function in the lab.
+The function eval() implements this algorithm.

 First add eval_op() and is_operator() as a private function in ExpressionManager.h along with the string OPERATORS and the operand_stack.
 Notice that the example code uses the std:: notation since they dont have the line "using namespace std".
 It will work fine even if you have already done this.